appscode/blog/content/post/kubevault-v2021.09.27/index.md

   - community
 ---

-We are very excited to announce KubeVault Enterprise Edition with the release `v2021.09.27`.
+We are very excited to announce the release of KubeVault v2021.09.27 Edition.
 The KubeVault `v2021.09.27` contains major rework of the CRDs for self-service mode usage with [KubeDB](https://kubedb.com) or GitOps use-cases.
-It makes managing user privileges extremely easy for `KubeDB` managed databases or any other databases as long as user provides necessary connection information.
-It also comes with a KubeVault Community Edition which is **free of cost** but only limited to the `demo` namespace.
+It makes managing user privileges extremely easy for `KubeDB` managed databases or any other databases as long as users provide necessary connection information.

 - [Install KubeVault](https://kubevault.com/docs/v2021.09.27/setup/)

 [KubeVault](https://kubevault.com) is a Kubernetes operator for [HashiCorp Vault](https://www.vaultproject.io/).
 The Vault is a tool for secrets management, encryption as a service, and privileged access management.
 The KubeVault operator makes it easy to deploy, maintain and manage Vault servers in Kubernetes.
 It also supports various secret engines management, policy management in the Kubernetes native way.

 In this post, we are going to highlight the major changes.
-You can find the complete changelog [here](https://github.com/kubevault/CHANGELOG).
+You can find the complete commit by commit changelog [here](https://github.com/kubevault/CHANGELOG/blob/master/releases/v2021.09.27/README.md).

 ## What's new in this release?

 - **A more generic SecretAccessRequest**

   The support for a more generic way to make secret access requests has been added in this release.
-Now, only the `SecretAccessRequest` CRD will be used to make request for all the supported `SecretEngine` and roles created in them e.g: `GCPRole`, `AWSRole`, `ElasticsearchRole`, `MongoDBRole`, etc. instead of separate CRDs e.g: `GCPAccessRequest`, `AWSAccessRequest`, `DatabaseAccessRequest`, etc.
+Now, only the `SecretAccessRequest` CRD will be used to make request for all the supported `SecretEngine`s and roles created in them e.g: `GCPRole`, `AWSRole`, `ElasticsearchRole`, `MongoDBRole`, etc. instead of separate CRDs e.g: `GCPAccessRequest`, `AWSAccessRequest`, `DatabaseAccessRequest`, etc.
   Making access request has never been this easy before using KubeVault.

   ```yaml
     kind: SecretAccessRequest